dmegaffi/VBA-GET-Requests/README.md

 # VBA-GET-Requests
 Interacting with API's using VBA to improve efficiency in EXCEL

 The Quadriga - GET was a proof of concept file to determine if API requests would work in VBA.
 They do.
-It pulls live crypto-pricing down from Qaudrigacx crypto-exchange.
+It pulls live crypto-pricing down from Quadrigacx crypto-exchange.

 FX - GET file was a more functional file.
 This Excel file pulls current and historical information sourced from the European Central bank from this amazing and free website http://exchangeratesapi.io/